TysonTran/LV_Real_Estate/README.md

 ## Research Question: Is there a relationship between property turnover and profit from 2015-2021?

 ### Inspiration
-The inspiration for the project originates from the dilemma of wanting the tenants to be happy and wanting to make more money as a business.
+The inspiration for the project originates from the dilemma of wanting the tenants to be happy and stay while wanting to make more money as a business.
 This is a hard choice for most and most landlords tend to choose one or the other causing them to loose on lots of money with low rents or faced with high expenses through high turnover.
-The goal of this analysis is to see if there is a relationship and to find a inbetween that would make tenants stay long while landlords still make more money.
+The goal of this analysis is to see if there is a relationship and to find an in between that would make tenants stay long while landlords still make more money.

 ### Facts:
 #### Bright Leaf
  - Located in North Las Vegas
- - Purchase 1/2013
- - Purchase Price: 109k
  - Currently rented below market rent: $1,400
  - Assumed value: $395,900 - from Zillow
  - Rent raised between 3-5% each year